-Try to plan your visit to coincide with the famous Viking Moot at Moesgård Beach event, a fascinating weekend in July that attracts would-be Vikings from across Europe to share in the culture and lore of this fascinating period of Danish history.
+Try to plan your visit to coincide with the famous Viking Moot at Moesgård Beach event.
+This fascinating weekend event is held in July, and attracts would-be Vikings from across Europe to share in the culture and lore of this fascinating period of Danish history.
 The festivities feature battle reenactments and displays of horsemanship, along with traditional Viking boat building and sailing displays.

 6. Aarhus Botanical Gardens

-The gardens are a pleasant place for a stroll or a picnic, with numerous paths, two small lakes, and plenty of open green space.
+The gardens are also a pleasant place for a stroll or a picnic.
+Numerous paths crisscross the property, along with two small lakes and plenty of open green space.

 7. Tivoli Friheden

-Kids are guaranteed to have fun at Tivoli Friheden, a theme park only two kilometers from the center of Aarhus and within walking distance from Marselisborg forest.
+Kids are guaranteed to have fun at Tivoli Friheden, a fun, family-focused theme park located only two kilometers from the center of Aarhus and within walking distance from Marselisborg forest.
 Its more than 40 attractions include themed rides, games, playgrounds, and a 5D Cinemagic cinema.

-There are restaurants and vendors as well, and the park is also a venue for concerts featuring Danish and international artists.
+There are also restaurants and vendors selling souvenirs as well, and the park is also a venue for concerts featuring Danish and international artists.
 Holiday festivals bring new themes and decorations for Halloween and especially Christmas, when the lights display is spectacular.

 8. Marselisborg Palace and Park

-Also of interest is the nearby Memorial Park (Marselisborg Mindepark), laid out in memory of the Danes who fell in World War I, it's a pleasant place to reflect and spend time.
+Also of interest is the nearby Memorial Park (Marselisborg Mindepark).
+Laid out in memory of the Danes who fell in World War I, it's a pleasant place to reflect and spend time.

 9. Aarhus City Hall

-On the south side of busy Rådhus Plads stands the City Hall (Rådhus), built in 1941 to plans by architects Arne Jacobsen and Erik Moller, it's notable as one of only a handful of such municipal buildings ever built in Denmark.
+On the south side of busy Rådhus Plads stands the City Hall (Rådhus).
+Built in 1941 to plans by architects Arne Jacobsen and Erik Moller, it's notable as one of only a handful of such municipal buildings ever built in Denmark.

 Faced with Norwegian marble, the highlight of the building is its stunning 60-meter-high tower with fine views of the city and bay.
 Interior tours include a visit to the Civic Hall, the Council Chamber, and the Marriage Room, each beautifully designed and edged in sumptuous wood trim and accents.

-Look for the nearby Pig Fountain, or Grisebronden (it's nicer looking than it sounds, and makes for a great selfie backdrop.
+Look for the nearby Pig Fountain, or Grisebronden.
+It's nicer looking than it sounds, and makes for a great selfie backdrop.
 At the foot of the City Hall tower is a lovely fountain called Agnes and the Water Carrier.

 10. Kvindemuseet: The Women's Museum